dehsilvadeveloper/laravel10-notification/documentations/available_make_scripts.md

 #### `make migrate`

-Run Laravel migrations, creating the database structure for the application.
+Run the Laravel migrations, creating the database structure for the application.

 #### `make seed`

-Run Laravel seeds, filling the database tables with necessary data.
+Run the Laravel seeders, filling the database tables with necessary data.

 #### `make refresh-database`